BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Introduction

 \section{Introduction}

-Recently, neural volumetric representations~\cite{Mescheder2019OccupancyNL,Park2019DeepSDFLC,Lombardi2019NeuralV,mildenhall2020nerf,Liu2020NeuralSV} have demonstrated remarkable capability in learning to represent 3D objects and scenes from images, among which neural radiance field (NeRF) has been gaining increasing attention.
-NeRF~\cite{mildenhall2020nerf} encodes a 3D scene with a continuous volumetric function parameterized by a multilayer perceptron (MLP), and maps a 5D coordinate (position and viewing direction) to the corresponding color and volume density in a scene.
-While NeRF has been shown effective in controlled environments with a ``bounded" and ``single-scale" setting, it remains unclear if it is able to handle those scenarios that involve a wide range of scales.
+Neural volumetric representations~\cite{Mescheder2019OccupancyNL,Park2019DeepSDFLC,Lombardi2019NeuralV,mildenhall2020nerf,Liu2020NeuralSV,tewari2021advances} have demonstrated remarkable capability in representing 3D objects and scenes from images.
+Neural radiance fields (NeRF)~\cite{mildenhall2020nerf} encodes a 3D scene with a continuous volumetric function parameterized by a multilayer perceptron (MLP), and maps a 5D coordinate (position and viewing direction) to the corresponding color and volume density in a scene.
+While NeRF has been shown effective in controlled environments with a bounded and single-scale setting, the ``single-scale" assumption can easily be violated in real-world scenarios.
+Despite early attempts on representing multi-scale 3D scenes have been made in~\cite{barron2021mip,barron2022mip,lindell2021bacon}, it remains unclear how well a neural radiance field can handle scenarios at drastically varied scales.

-However, the ``single-scale" assumption can easily be violated in real-world scenarios.
-A typical case is our living city, which is essentially large-scale with adequate variety in components.
-Despite their popularity and versatility in various industries~\cite{biljecki2015applications}, city models are currently left out in the mainstream 3D scene datasets~\cite{mildenhall2019local, mildenhall2020nerf, yao2020blendedmvs, knapitsch2017tanks, jensen2014large} for neural rendering, possibly due to their intrinsic complexity and diversity.
-In this work, we are interested in making the first attempt to build NeRF under \emph{city-scale}.